 Like DF, I also felt very safe walking around the city, both day and night.

 I spent another day touring around, and on my last night, I went to get a drink with the guys from my hostel at a bar that boasted one of the best views of the city (and a shot of mexcal for 50 cents).
 This view (seen below) is also about 100 times better in person.

 We then all went out for some dinner and drinks.
 Even though it was a Sunday night, the town was full of people out and about.
 There’s really no off-night in Guanajuato!

 One thing I appreciated was how few tourists there were in Guanajuato.
 During my time there, I only heard English spoken a few times outside the hostel.
 It definitely was nice to be in a foreign country and actually feel like I was in a foreign country.

 The next morning, before I left, I had a delicious, homemade breakfast at the hostel (which was included with my stay).

-I was shocked to discover that the hostel actually had its own private chef on staff, who cooks and serves the guests each day.
+The hostel actually had its own private chef on staff, who cooked and served the guests each day.
 I dunno about you, but the most I’ve seen a hostel ever have for breakfast is bread and maybe waffles if I’m lucky!
 This put all the other hostel (and hotel) breakfasts I’ve ever had to shame (‘scuse the blurry image below)…

 Shortly after breakfast, I headed back to the bus station, where I took a bus to Querétaro, and from Querétaro, hopped on a bus that took me directly to the airport in Mexico City.

-It may have been a lot of traveling, but hey, at least I had some nice views on the way there…
+It may have been a lot of traveling, but hey, at least I had some comfy seats and nice views on the way there…